Mahaksh27/calculator/README.md

 <h4>this is the file of implementation of calculator</h4>
 follow this given steps
 step 1.
 Login to  AWS console
-step 2. create ec2 machine
+step 2. create ec2 instance.
-step 3. configure security group (select TCP and give sources as 0.0.0.0/0 to allow all traffic ) step 4. connect to ec2 machine on mobaxterm terminal or any through ssh . step 5. install httpd webserver in machine(used to run web app) sudo su yum update -y yum install httpd -y
+step 3. give configure security group (select TCP and give sources as 0.0.0.0/0 to allow all traffic ) step 4. connect to ec2 machine on mobaxterm terminal or any , through ssh . step 5. install httpd webserver in machine ( used to run web app ) sudo su yum update -y yum install httpd -y